ReubenThomasJohn/Planning-for-High-Availability-and-Incident-Response/project/dr_template.md

 Balances traffic between resources.
 7. Key Pairs:
 Hold the keys to access EC2 instances.
+8. ALB
+Routes and directs traffic to the EC2 instances.

 ## DR Plan
 ### Pre-Steps:
 1. Take note of current architecture and available resources.